GeethaAnne/CP-CFK-Datadog/README.md

 Note: If the `DD_SITE` environment variable is not explicitly set, it defaults to the US site `datadoghq.com`.
 If you are using one of the other sites (EU, US3, or US1-FED) this will result in an invalid API key message.
 Use the documentation site selector to see documentation appropriate for the site you’re using.

-# Annotations for each Kafka Component
+# Annotations for each Kafka Component  in CP deployment yaml file

 This tutorial assumes you are aware of the process of deploying a CP cluster using CFK.
 If not, please get started using the quickstart CFK repository under Confluent for Kubernetes examples repo.